 The second portion of SPAR will engage the youth in pro-social recreational activities.
 These activities will be purposeful and relate to the topics that are covered in the Circle component.
 The recreational activities work to develop life skills in the youth, such as leadership, risk management, discipline, problem solving, teamwork and resiliency.

 By the group working together in the recreation activities— they will begin to put to practice the life skills being taught throughout the program.
 This will allow the youth to apply the skills learned in SPAR, to their everyday lives.
-The goal of SPAR is that by practice and reflection, these youth will actualize these skills at home, school, and in their relationships.
+The goal of SPAR is that by practice and reflection, the youth will incorporate these skills at home, school, and in their relationships.